-The Holi songs of Braj mandal are sung in pure Braj, the local language.
+The Holi songs of Braj Mandal are sung in pure Braj, the local language.
 Holi celebrated at Barsana is unique in the sense that here women chase men away with sticks.
 Males also sing provocative songs in a bid to invite the attention of women.
 Women then go on the offensive and use long staves called lathis to beat the men, who protect themselves with shields.

 Shantiniketan, West Bengal

 In West Bengal, Holi is known by the name of “Dol Jatra”, “Dol Purnima” or the “Swing Festival”.
-The festival is celebrated in a dignified manner by placing the icons of Krishna and Radha on a picturesquely decorated palanquin which is then taken round the main streets of the city or the village.
-On the Dol Purnima day in the early morning, students dress up in saffron-coloured or pure white clothes and wear garlands of fragrant flowers.
+The festival is celebrated in a dignified manner by placing the icons of Krishna and Radha on a picturesquely decorated palanquin which is then taken around the main streets of the city or the village.
+On the Dol Purnima day in the early morning, students dress up in saffron-colored or pure white clothes and wear garlands of fragrant flowers.

 Anandpur Sahib, Punjab

-Sikh celebrate Holi in its own unique way, its called Holla Mohalla.
+Sikh celebrates Holi in its own unique way, its called Holla Mohalla.
 Mahalia, is a Punjabi word that implies an organized procession in the form of an army column accompanied by war drums and standard-bearers, and proceeding to a given location or moving in state from one place to another, and Holi is when people playfully sprinkle colored powders, dry or mixed in water, on each other.

-The fair held at Anandpur Sahib is traditionally a three day event but participants attend Anandpur Sahib for a week, camping out and enjoying various displays of fighting prowess and bravery, and listening to kirtan, music, and poetry.
-For meals, which is an integral part of the Sikh institution (Gurdwara), visitors sit together in Pangats (Queues) and eat vegetarian food of the Langars.
+The fair held at Anandpur Sahib is traditionally a three-day event but participants attend Anandpur Sahib for a week, camping out and enjoying various displays of fighting prowess and bravery, and listening to kirtan, music, and poetry.
+For meals, which is an integral part of the Sikh institution (Gurdwara), visitors sit together in Pangats (Queues) and eat the vegetarian food of the Langars.
 The event concludes on the day of Hola Mohalla with a long, military-style procession near Takht Sri Keshgarh Sahib, one of the five seats of temporal authority of the Sikhs.